-Initial tuition costs are paid via credit card during the online application process.
-The remaining tuition costs can be paid here on our website or via check or money order.
-(Please note: any payment returned for insufficient funds will be charged a $25 fee.)
+Application and Registration feeds are paid via credit card during the online application process.
+The subsequent tuition costs can be paid here on our website or via check or money order.
+(Please note: any payment returned for any reason will be charged a $25 fee.)

-Students who cannot pay by the first week of class may select from one of our two payment plans that allow payments to be spread out over the course of the program into either 2 half-payments (Oct/Dec) or 3 third-payments (Oct/Jan/March) for an extra $50 or $200, respectively.
+Payment Plans: Students who cannot pay by the first week of class may select from one of our two payment plans that allow payments to be spread out over the course of the program into either two half-payments (Jan/March) or three third-payments (Jan/March/May) for an extra $50 or $200, respectively.